-When we decided that we wanted to create a gin-based cocktail recipe we knew there was only one place to turn and headed straight to Cotswolds based Sibling Distillery.
+When we decided that we wanted to create a gin-based cocktail recipe we knew there was only one place to turn and headed straight to Cheltenham based Sibling Distillery.
 With ProCook’s HQ being based in Gloucestershire we jumped at the chance of working with a company local to ourselves and had been totally swept up by their history and background.

-Sibling Distillery was founded by the four Elliott-Berry siblings who at the time were all aged 22 or younger and although young, had grown up helping out with the family micro-brewery based in Cheltenham.
+Sibling Distillery was founded by the four Elliott-Berry siblings who at the time were all aged 22 or younger and although young, had grown up helping with the family micro-brewery based in Cheltenham.
 Amazingly it only took the siblings one year of development before they launched their first product, the Sibling Triple Distilled Gin which was joined by their range of seasonal gins three years later in 2017.